 Other sites to see in Beijing

-While we have given you our guide to Beijing there are other things you may want to see while you are in Beijing.
+While we have given you our guide to 5 days in Beijing there are other things you may want to see while you are in Beijing.
 We had some of these on our Beijing itinerary as some of the other things to do in Beijing but we just ran out of time.

 Other places to put on your Beijing itinerary